 - Schedule a meeting with your pre-health advisor or pre-med advisor during your first semester at KU to discuss your graduation year plan and identify specific courses as well as specific timing opportunities for your study abroad experience.
 In addition to meeting with your advisor, you should also review the online advising resources for pre-med and/or pre-health professions.

 - After you’ve met with your academic advisor, continue your program research by visiting the KU Office of Study Abroad Info Center in Lippincott Hall.
 Study abroad peer advisors can help you to identify suitable study abroad options based upon the information you received from your advisor.

 - Studying abroad usually requires two letters of recommendation, so it’s good to start identifying individuals who can speak to your academic qualifications as well as your ability to be successful during an international experience.

 - There are some unique experiential opportunities available for pre-health students over the summer, and you may be eligible for many of these after you've successfully completed your first year at KU.
 That summer would also be a great time to take some of your KU Core requirements abroad.
 Applications for these programs are usually due March 1st or earlier, so visit the Study Abroad Info Center in the fall semester to learn more about your options.

 Sophomore & Junior

-- Sophomore or Junior year is a common time for students to pursue a study abroad program.
+- Sophomore or Junior year is a common time for students to pursue a study abroad program during a fall or spring semester.
 Specific timing recommendations will depend upon your major(s), so work closely with your academic advisor to determine the best time for you to study abroad.